Whatisthisname/difffunctions/readme.md

-simple <100 lines library to automatically compute derivatives of functions in Python.
+teeny weeny library to automatically compute derivatives of functions in Python.

+This was made as a warm-up before implementing autodiff, but in hindsight I realize it didn't help.